One More Mountain

 Written By

-DEBORAH ELLIS is the author of the international bestseller The Breadwinner, which has been published in twenty-five languages.
+DEBORAH ELLIS is the author of The Breadwinner, which has been published in thirty languages.
 She has won the Governor General’s Award, the Middle East Book Award, the Peter Pan Prize, the Jane Addams Children’s Book Award and the Vicky Metcalf Award.
-A recipient of the Order of Canada, Deborah has donated $2 million in royalties to organizations such as Women for Women in Afghanistan, UNICEF and Street Kids International.
+A recipient of the Order of Canada, Deborah has donated more than $2 million in royalties to organizations such as Right to Learn Afghanistan, Mental Health Without Borders and the UNHCR.
 She lives in Simcoe, Ontario.

 Written By

-DEBORAH ELLIS is the author of the international bestseller The Breadwinner, which has been published in twenty-five languages.
+DEBORAH ELLIS is the author of The Breadwinner, which has been published in thirty languages.
 She has won the Governor General’s Award, the Middle East Book Award, the Peter Pan Prize, the Jane Addams Children’s Book Award and the Vicky Metcalf Award.
-A recipient of the Order of Canada, Deborah has donated $2 million in royalties to organizations such as Women for Women in Afghanistan, UNICEF and Street Kids International.
+A recipient of the Order of Canada, Deborah has donated more than $2 million in royalties to organizations such as Right to Learn Afghanistan, Mental Health Without Borders and the UNHCR.
 She lives in Simcoe, Ontario.

-Audience ages 10 and up / grades 5 and up
+Audience ages 10 to 14 / grades 5 to 9

 Key Text Features